Crimson Gold

-Crimson Gold (طلای سرخ Talâ-ye Sorx) is a 2003 Iranian film directed by Jafar Panahi, and written by Abbas Kiarostami.
+Crimson Gold (طلای سرخ) is a 2003 Iranian drama film directed by Jafar Panahi, and written by Abbas Kiarostami.
 The film stars Hossein Emadeddin as a pizza delivery man who witnesses corruption and class disparity in his city and is driven to crime.

 The film was never distributed in Iranian theatres, because it was considered too "dark".
 Therefore, it was not possible that Crimson Gold be considered as the Iranian entry for Best Foreign Language Film for the 2003 Oscars as it was not released in Iran.